 He had one period away from South in 1998 when he journeyed to New Zealand and for a short period was in the reserves in 2005 before stepping back up to the first team.

 From 2010 he became cover to first choice Peter Webster and in 2013 moved up to the management team as First Team Coach.

 His name often appears as substitute for back up keeper duties and has made two such appearances.

-One in April 2016 at the key title game at Chester Nomads and in April 2017 when keeper Andy Murphy was caught in traffic and arrived after kick off
+One in April 2016 at the key title game at Chester Nomads and in April 2017 as keeper Andy Murphy was caught in traffic and arrived after kick off.

 During his playing days Stephen amassed 427 first team appearances putting him fourth in South's all time chart and recorded a club record 131 clean sheets eclipsing the previous record held by Peter Eales.

 Stephen has won three cup and two league titles with South as a player and also made 23 reserve team appearances (with 11 clean sheets).